 8.1.3.3.1 Suspension of Qualification of Non-Weather-Sensitive Emergency Response Service Resources and/or their Qualified Scheduling Entities

-(1) If a QSE’s portfolio-level availability factor and event performance factors as calculated in Section 8.1.3.3.3, Performance Criteria for Qualified Scheduling Entities Representing Non Weather-Sensitive Emergency Response Service Resources, both equal or exceed 0.95, the QSE will be deemed to have met its ERS performance requirements for the ERS Contract Period, and the QSE and its ERS Resources are not subject to suspension.
+(1) If a QSE’s portfolio-level availability factor as calculated pursuant to Section 8.1.3.3.3, Performance Criteria for Qualified Scheduling Entities Representing Non Weather-Sensitive Emergency Response Service Resources, both equals or exceeds 0.80, the QSE will be deemed to have met its ERS portfolio-level availability performance requirements for the ERS service type for the ERS Time Period.

-(2) If a QSE fails to meet its portfolio-level availability and/or event performance requirements as described in Section 8.1.3.3.3, ERCOT shall take the following actions:
+(2) If a QSE fails to meet its portfolio-level availability performance requirements and/or portfolio-level event performance requirements for the ERS Contract Period as described in Section 8.1.3.3.3, ERCOT may suspend the QSE from participation in ERS, and the QSE may be subject to administrative penalties imposed by the PUCT.
+ERCOT may consider mitigating factors such as equipment failures and Force Majeure Events in determining whether to suspend the QSE.